curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 Information inequality means that sharing information has a cost.
 Sharing information benefits everyone else, giving ability and power to others, without inherently gaining any yourself.
 There are situations where sharing information benefits you, but it's because you're getting something in exchange for sharing that information rather than directly benefitting from sharing - often services, money, or social capital.
 Not sharing is a [*tragedy of the commons*](https://en.wikipedia.org/wiki/Tragedy_of_the_commons):

-> a situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting or spoiling that resource through their collective action.
+> *A situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting or spoiling that resource through their collective action.*

 If absolutely everyone shared as much as possible, it would significantly benefit everyone.
 Unfortunately, individuals and organizations acting in their own self-interest will generally choose not to share and the benefit is spoiled.
+Also, when some indviduals or organizations obtain too much information-based power over others, those others will be scared into reducing the amount they share everywhere to reduce the risk of the powerful taking advantage of them.
+This means the informationally powerful cause a net detriment to everyone.

 # Hypothesis: Gradual increases in sharing counteracts the tragedy